THE SIGNPOST FELLOWSHIP

 So this here's the tenth out of ten.

-The Signpost Fellowship is a six-month situation intended for a person of color age 18 or over who's interested in shadowing a professional playwright or screenwriter of color.
+The Signpost Fellowship is a six-month situation intended for a person of color (singular-- sorry, no writing partners) age 18 or over who's interested in shadowing professional playwright or screenwriter of color.
 What that looks like is entirely up to you and your Writer-Mentor but could involve:

 - being invited to meetings, auditions, rehearsals, and events